As an open source project, mastercomfig appreciates the community’s help in improving it.

 null-cancelling-movement: Prevents you from stopping, when you press two opposing direction keys.

 lowmem: Optimizations that generally do not affect quality for low memory (RAM) systems (4GB and lower)

-If your settings affect quality in any way, create a new module or modify the existing modules if applicable, then add documentation for it at the modules wiki page.
+If your settings affect quality in any way, create a new module or modify the existing modules if applicable, then add documentation for it at the modules docs page.
 Use this generator to get the navigation links to be generated properly.